YtvwlD/gophor/README.md

   longer than (user definable) page width.

-- Automatic replacement of `$hostname` with your server's selected hostname if you put `$hostname` as the host field in your gophermap...
+- Automatic replacement of `$hostname` with your server's selected hostname if you put `$hostname` in your gophermap...
 Wanna hear me say hostname one more time?

 - Item type characters beyond RFC 1436 standard (see below).